sourcey/sourcey.com/README.md

 # Sourcey.com Website

-This repository contains the http://sourcey.com website, which is powered the awesome http://middlemanapp.com and `gh-pages`.
+This repository contains the http://sourcey.com website.
+The site itself is powered the brilliant http://middlemanapp.com, and hosted by the awesome `gh-pages`.

 ## TODO

-post metadata time and authorship gh-pages social icons on posts and pages disqus export

-relative paths for img tags
-no code markup for feed.xml
+add photos to webrtc demo
 /feed.xml /feed alias